New Theme Announced for Latornell Conservation Symposium

 - Unique technologies that improve outcomes in our field

 - New and emerging policies and programs

 - Techniques and approaches (with examples) that improve education, knowledge transfer and outreach

 - Project selection and location - what works?
 What doesn't?

 - New technologies that improve accuracy, forecasting, modelling, or implementation

 Agencies may also wish to submit an idea for a Pre-Latornell workshop or event.
 Guidelines and application are available at http://www.latornell.ca/program/pre-latornell-workshop/

 Full guidelines and additional topic ideas are available online to help you submit your presentation idea - click here to view the Full Guidelines.

-Ideas and presentation suggestions can be submitted here no later than April 13, 2016.
+Ideas and presentation suggestions can be submitted on the website no later than Midnight, Monday, April 3, 2017.

 Don't forget to follow our Twitter feed @ADLatornell and add the hashtag #latornell to your tweets to stay connected to important online conversations about Latornell.
 Click on the icons below to visit our online communities…and Let's Chat!